Australia: Indigenous prehistory

 Human habitation of the Australian continent is estimated to have begun 50,000 to 65,000 years ago, with the migration of people by land bridges and short sea crossings from what is now Southeast Asia.
 It is uncertain how many waves of immigration may have contributed to these ancestors of modern Aboriginal Australians.
 The Madjedbebe rock shelter in Arnhem Land is possibly the oldest site showing the presence of humans in Australia.
-The oldest human remains found are the Lake Mungo remains, which have been dated to around 42,000 years ago.
+The oldest human remains found are the Lake Mungo remains, which have been dated to approximately 42,000 years ago.